Huaqiu-Electronics/ecad-viewer/README.md

 npm run serve
 ```

-Open http://localhost:8080 to check the app.
+Try to modify the code and open http://localhost:8080 to inspect the change

 ## Usage